christine-seibert/christine-for-nh/README.md

 # Christine for NH

-_Christine for NH_ repository contains the contents and blog for Christine Seibert's Campaign for the New Hamphsire State House of Representatives.
+_Christine for NH_ repository contains the contents and blog for Christine Seibert's Campaign for the New Hampshire State House of Representatives.

 On every change to the _main_ branch, the __[markdown](https://www.markdownguide.org/)__ under `/docs` directory is built and deployed as a Cloudflare page to:

 - __<https://christine-for-nh.com/>__
 >
-> Locally changes are applied immediately as files are saved to __<http://localhost:8000/>__
+> Local changes are applied immediately on save to __<http://localhost:8000/>__

 ## Getting started